 Butzengeiger (2019) Additionality revisited: guarding the integrity of

-market mechanisms under the Paris Agreement
+market mechanisms under the Paris Agreement, Climate Policy, DOI:

 10.1080/14693062.2019.1628695